Haydencoe/Shop-Style-Website-Project/README.md

 # Shop-Style-Website-Project
-Project for a shop style website with a shopping cart feature
+Project for a shop style website with a shopping cart feature.

 This web page allows users to view an online shop's products and add them to a basket feature using HTML 5.